 Although this bill was not enacted, its provisions could have become law by being included in another bill.
 It is common for legislative text to be introduced concurrently in multiple bills (called companion bills), re-introduced in subsequent sessions of Congress in new bills, or added to larger bills (sometimes called omnibus bills).

 What legislators are saying

-S. 4 is a bill in the United States Congress.
+S. 4 (117th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number S. 4.
 This is the one from the 117th Congress.

 This bill was introduced in the 117th Congress, which met from Jan 3, 2021 to Jan 3, 2023.
 Legislation not passed by the end of a Congress is cleared from the books.

 How to cite this information.

 We recommend the following MLA-formatted citation when using the information you see here in academic work:

 GovTrack.us.
 (2023).
 S. 4 — 117th Congress: John R. Lewis Voting Rights Advancement Act of 2021.
 Retrieved from https://www.govtrack.us/congress/bills/117/s4